ericoporto/vulkanLearning/README.md

 ## Why these packages

-On Ubuntu 20.04 Focal Fossa, I could only make the validation layers work after installing at system level.
+On Ubuntu 20.04 Focal Fossa, I could only make the validation layers work after installing them at system level.
 After a lot of pain I gave up on using the LunarG SDK, instead I am getting everything from the apt repository too.

 GLFW and GLM are in the repo itself, because I imagine if I were to develop a cross-platform application, I would add them